BiAniTy-AML/hades_recipes/README.md

 First project TOP

-IN this project, im gonna put to use the basics of HTML ive just learned
+IN this project, im gonna use the basics of HTML ive just learned